dashpay/docs/wallets/web.rst

 <https://deltaengine.net/>`_.
 It is explicitly not an online wallet,
 meaning you maintain control over your private keys at all times.
-Unlike many other light wallets, MyDashWallet also supports advanced Dash features such as InstantSend and PrivateSend.
+Unlike many other light wallets, MyDashWallet also supports advanced Dash features such as InstantSend and CoinJoin.
 The project is non-profit, open source and free to use.
 You can load a wallet and transact in a variety of wallet formats: